microsoft/vscode/extensions/json-language-features/server/README.md

 - json
   - `format`
     - `enable`: Whether the server should register the formatting support.
-This option is only applicable if the client supports *dynamicRegistration* for *rangeFormatting*
+This option is only applicable if the client supports *dynamicRegistration* for *rangeFormatting* and `initializationOptions.provideFormatter` is not defined.
     - `schema`: Configures association of file names to schema URL or schemas and/or associations of schema URL to schema content.
 	  - `fileMatch`: an array or file names or paths (separated by `/`). `*` can be used as a wildcard.
 	  - `url`: The URL of the schema, optional when also a schema is provided.